Affiliate links on Android Authority may earn us a commission. Learn more.

 QUICK ANSWER

 Spotify Premium Family is a package that bundles up to six Premium accounts.
-It costs $16.99 per month, and includes a few extra features, including a separate Spotify Kids app and the ability to block "explicit" music.
-One person founds the account, and adds up to five other people from there.
+It costs $16.99 per month, and includes a few extra features, like a separate Spotify Kids app and the ability to block "explicit" music.
+One person creates the account and adds and manages up to five other people from there.

 KEY SECTIONS